2025 Australian Federal Election: Final Election Outcome

 Senate

 There are 76 Senators in the Australian Senate.
-Six senate seats from each State and two senate seats from each of the Territories, totalling 40 senate seats, are elected at each election.
+Six senate seats from each state and two senate seats from each of the territories, totaling 40 senate seats, are elected at each election.

 Update